boardsource/docs/build_guides/rechteck.md

 **Let's get into it.**

-like mx stabs choc stabs are made up of 5 parts
+Like MX stabs, choc stabs are made up of 5 parts.

 * slider x2